Mr-Rohit2006/Assignement_5/README.md

 You can modify the student_marks dictionary to include additional students and their marks.
 The program performs a case-sensitive lookup; ensure that the input matches the stored names exactly.

 License

+This project is open-source and available for modification and distribution.

+                            TASK_2

+List Manipulation Example

+Description

+This Python script demonstrates basic list operations, including extracting a subset of elements and reversing them.

+How It Works

+The script defines a list numbers containing integers from 1 to 10.
+It extracts the first five elements from the list.
+It then reverses the extracted list.
+Finally, it prints the original list, the extracted elements, and the reversed extracted elements.

+Usage

+Run the script in a Python environment.
+Observe the printed output, which includes:
+The original list.
+The first five extracted elements.
+The reversed extracted elements.

+Example Output

+Original list: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+Extracted first five elements: [1, 2, 3, 4, 5]
+Reversed extracted elements: [5, 4, 3, 2, 1]

+Requirements

+Python 3.x

+Notes

+You can modify the range to extract a different subset of elements.
+The slicing and reversing operations showcase basic list manipulations in Python.

+License